Pete Fry: Early life and career

 Owner of a graphics and communications agency in Vancouver, Fry became involved in community activism, serving as community representative for the City of Vancouver's Downtown Eastside Local Area Plan, as well as chair of the Strathcona Residents’ Association.

+Political career

+Fry is a prominent member of the Green Party of Vancouver.

-He first ran for city council in the 2014 municipal election, but was not elected.
+Fry first ran for the Vancouver City Council in the 2014 municipal election, but was not elected.

-He then secured the nomination of the Green Party of British Columbia in a 2016 provincial by-election in the riding of Vancouver-Mount Pleasant, where he lost to British Columbia New Democratic Party candidate Melanie Mark.
-In 2017, he ran for Vancouver City Council a second time, in the by-election following the resignation of Geoff Meggs; he lost to Non-Partisan Association candidate Hector Bremner.
-At the 2018 city council election, Fry received the second highest number of votes and was elected councillor.
+In 2016, Fry secured the nomination of the Green Party of British Columbia in a provincial by-election in the riding of Vancouver-Mount Pleasant, where he lost to British Columbia New Democratic Party candidate Melanie Mark.
+In 2017, he ran for the Vancouver City Council a second time, in the by-election following the resignation of Geoff Meggs; he lost to Non-Partisan Association candidate Hector Bremner.
+At the 2018 city council election, Fry received the second highest number of votes and was elected as a councillor.
 He was re-elected as a city councillor in the 2022 Vancouver municipal election.